 Basement to this terrane is predominantly composed of crystalline, amphibolite facies metamorphic rocks, mainly gneisses, containing peak metamorphic zircons dated at 468.7±4.3 Ma (U-Pb; Pankhurst et al., 2001), and lesser biotite schists, marbles, amphibolites and foliated granitoids.
 The lower grade schists within this sequence contain ichnofauna that constrain the age of deposition to between Cambrian and Early Ordovician (González et al., 2002).
 Geochemical data indicate the lower grade metamorphic rocks are derived from marine facies protoliths associated with a magmatic arc, over an attenuated continental crust setting (Cagnoni et al., 1993), and provenance from a Neoproterozoic, possibly Gondwana, source (Ramos, 2008; Ramos and Ghiglione, 2008).

 Gravity and magnetic transects demonstrated an asymmetry and linear discontinuity between the thinner Patagonia Terrane and the older, thicker Transamazonian ~2 Ga Río de la Plata craton to the north (Ramos, 1996).
-The position of the interpreted craton margin and possible suture between the two terranes, is obscured in Chile by younger intrusions and volcanic cover ~200 km south of Concepción and may be related to one of two sets of east-west lineaments north and south of Temuca respectively.
+The position of the interpreted craton margin and possible suture between the two terranes, is obscured in Chile by younger intrusions, volcanic cover and the coastal accretionary prism ~200 km south of Concepción and may be related to one of two sets of east-west lineaments north and south of Temuca respectively.
 In Argentina, it is masked by the Tertiary Neuquen and Colorado basins.
 It crosses the Atlantic coast ~150 km south of Bahia Blanca (Ramos, 2010), and coincides with the Huincul fault, a regional trans-continental strike-slip fault defined in this segment by Ploszkiewicz et al. (1984).
-It is also seen to truncate the north-south magnetic fabric of the Gondwana margin, including the sutures between the Chilenia and Cuyania, as well as between Cuyania and Pampia terranes on the southwestern margin of the Río de La Plata craton (Dalla Salda and Francese, 1989; Ramos, 2008).
+It is also seen to truncate the north-south magnetic fabric of the Gondwana margin, including the suture between the Chilenia terrane and the southwestern margin of the Río de La Plata craton where the former has overstepped the Cuyania and Pampia terranes (Dalla Salda and Francese, 1989; Ramos, 2008).

 To the north of this craton margin, in Argentina, the Río de la Plata craton is unconformably overlain by a passive margin sequence bracketed between Middle-Late Cambrian and Devonian times.
 Palaeocurrent analyses of mature orthoquartzites in this sequence indicate a NE to SW transport direction and NE provenance.
 These are unconformably overlain by arkoses and wackes with Late Carboniferous to Early Permian fauna and a 274±10 Ma upper tuff layer (U-Pb; Tohver et al., 2007), with a SW provenance.
 This sedimentary source reversal indicates uplift to the SW, culminating in syntectonic sedimentation and a major episode of deformation in the uppermost part of the Lower Permian sequence (López Gamundi et al., 1995) along the Gondwana margin.
 Deformation lasted at least until Middle Permian, as the complete Early Permian sequence is folded (Ramos, 2008).